Variational Autoencoder

 Introduction

-The Variational Autoencoder (VAE) represents a profound synthesis of information theory and Bayesian inference.
-Unlike standard autoencoders that map data to discrete points in a latent space, the VAE learns the underlying structural manifold of the data.
-By encoding inputs into a continuous latent distribution characterized by a mean (\(\mu\)) and a variance (\(\sigma\)), the VAE provides a principled way to quantify what the system knows - and, more importantly, what it does not.
+The Variational Autoencoder (VAE) is one such approach.
+It synthesizes ideas from information theory and Bayesian inference into a model that learns a continuous latent distribution characterized by a mean (\(\mu\)) and a variance (\(\sigma\)), providing a quantitative handle on what a learned system knows and what it does not.

 Variational Inference